StevenCyb/goapiutils/mongo/rsql/README.md

 | =in=           | contains     |
 | =out=          | not-contains |

-Multiple comparisons can be combined with operators:
+Multiple comparisons can be combined with composite operators:
 | Operator | Description |
 |----------|-------------|
 | ;        | Logical AND |